I’ve always wanted to write for a living because well, I can write 😂 But, it is really different being out here in the real world.

 Use Your Degree As An Advantage

 The thing with freelance writing, especially in a digital marketing company, you can’t choose your topic.
-There are TONS since there are lots of clients in different industries.
+There are TONS since the clients are from different industries.

 I have experienced writing about window tints and Smart Switch App.
 Sometimes, it is about training dogs or Eminem’s daughter.
 It can be news or entertainment!
 Really, it can be anything.